Masmiseim36/nxpSDK/boards/frdmkl46z/demo_apps/bubble/readme.txt

 ========
 The bubble application demonstrates basic usage of the on-board accelerometer to implement a bubble level.
 A bubble level utilizes two axes to visually show deviation from a level plane (0 degrees) on a given access.
-This demo uses the FTM/TPM to modulate the duty cycle of two onboard LEDs to gradually increase LED intensity as the board deviates from a level state.

 Toolchain supported
 ===================
+- Keil MDK 5.24a
-- IAR embedded Workbench 7.80.4
+- IAR embedded Workbench 8.22.2
-- Keil MDK 5.21a
-- GCC ARM Embedded 2016-5.4-q3
+- GCC ARM Embedded 7-2017-q4-major
-- Kinetis Development Studio IDE 3.2.0
-- MCUXpresso0.8
+- MCUXpresso10.2.0

 Hardware requirements
 =====================